siiway/DC.QQ.TG/README.md

      - Set `--auto-webhook=true` in the command line arguments
      - Optionally set `--discord-webhook-name` to customize the webhook name
      - The app will create a webhook or move an existing one to the correct channel

 > [!NOTE]
-> Auto-Webhook feature is enabled by default.
+> If you use `dotnet run` to run the application, Auto-Webhook feature is enabled by default.
 If you provide a webhook URL in the configuration, it will be used and auto-webhook will be disabled.

 ### Telegram Setup